CloudMonitor

 Tables with missing stats by DB (count/s)

-This metric reflects the quality of the auto-analyze feature.
-If a table has missing statistics for an extended period of time, you can manually run the ANALYZE command on the table.
+Reflects the quality of the auto-analyze feature.
+If a table has missing statistics for an extended period, manually run the ANALYZE command on the table.
 For more information, see ANALYZE and AUTO ANALYZE.
-We recommend that you configure the following alert rules:
+Recommended alert rules:

 -